brewingcode/pug-pack/README.md

              of cells as the first line of input
 -w           flag for whitespace: infer cells based on how whitespace is laid
-             out on first line of input (see docker's CLI output)
+             out on first line of input (see docker's CLI output) -j           input is json-formatted
+-c           input is csv-formatted

-Long args are also supported: --regex, --align, --names, --truncate, --include/--indexes, --exclude, --strict, and --whitespace.
+Long args are also supported: --regex, --align, --names, --truncate, --include/--indexes, --exclude, --strict, --whitespace, --json, and --csv.
 A filename of "-" will read from stdin.
 ```

-#### commify
+#### commify.js

-There is also a CLI interface:
+Adds commas to a number to make it easier to read.
+There is also a CLI
+interface:

 ```
 usage: commify [-j] [NUMBER ...]